HeshamMegid/HMSideMenu/README.md

 HMSideMenu
 ===

-HMSideMenu allows you to display a menu of items that show from the side of a view controller with a delightful animation.
-Currently works on the right side only, but left, top and bottom are coming soon.
+HMSideMenu allows you to display a menu of items that show from the left, right, top or bottom of a view controller with a delightful animation.

 Check [this video](http://www.youtube.com/watch?v=2dswvXSdDzM) to see how exactly it works.